josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 ---

-## 🕊️ What Remains Open
+## 🕊️ The Unresolved Fields

 An issue can change significantly while remaining unresolved.

-The following may all matter without amounting to final resolution:

-- a temporary ceasefire;
-- an increase in aid;
-- a court hearing;
-- a legal opinion;
-- a policy review;
-- a diplomatic statement;
-- a symbolic recognition;
-- a change in government language;
-- a pause in one form of military activity;
-- or a reduction in media attention.

-Each development may alter the situation.
+A temporary ceasefire, increase in aid, court hearing, legal opinion, policy review, diplomatic statement, symbolic recognition, change in government language, or reduction in one form of military activity may all matter.

-None should be dismissed.
+None should be dismissed merely because it is incomplete.

 But the relevant question is not simply whether something changed.

-It is whether the change addressed the underlying conditions.
+It is whether the change addressed the underlying field of concern.

-The unresolved field may remain:

 ### Material